-Very little is known about the details of the sampling and assaying procedures used by the past operators at the Marban Block Project, and quality assurance-quality control ("QA/QC") data are not available for the historic drill programs.
-In order to at least partially address this shortcoming, NioGold completed a resampling and assaying program on representative intervals from remaining half-core from holes drilled by Marban Gold Mines and Lac Minerals at the Marban deposit and Aur Resources at Kierens and Norlartic.
-While the results from NioGold's resampling program generally agree reasonably well with the historic results, comparisons of the individual NioGold verses historic assay pairs show very high variability, as well as a high bias in the historic analyses at grades up to about 0.9 g Au/t.

-The data, as well as paired data from NioGold's QA/QC programs, suggest the presence of a nugget effect in the Marban Block.
+Very little is known about the details of the sampling and assaying procedures used by the past operators at the Marban Block property, and QA/QC data are not available for the historic drill programs.
+In order to at least partially address this shortcoming, Osisko completed a resampling and assaying program on representative intervals from remaining half-core from holes drilled by Marban Gold Mines and Lac Minerals at the Marban deposit and Aur Resources Inc. at Kierens and Norlartic.
+While the results from Osisko's resampling program generally agree reasonably well with the historic results, comparisons of the individual Osisko vs. historic assay pairs show very high variability, as well as a high bias in the historic analyses at grades up to about 0.7 g Au/t.
+The data, as well as paired data from Osisko's QA/QC programs, suggest the presence of a nugget effect in the Marban Block.
 Metallic-sieve data indicate that the coarse fractions include approximately 10 to 20% of the total gold in most samples at all gold concentrations.

-NioGold's QA/QC program included the insertion of certified analytical standards and blanks of various origins into the drill-sample stream, duplicate analyses of the original pulp by the primary laboratory, analyses of new pulps created from the coarse rejects (preparation duplicates), duplicate samples of core (core duplicates), and check assays of original pulps by an umpire laboratory.
+Osisko's QA/QC program includes the insertion of certified analytical standards and blanks of various origins into the drill-sample stream, duplicate analyses of the original pulp by the primary laboratory, analyses of new pulps created from the coarse rejects (preparation duplicates), duplicate samples of core (core duplicates), and check assays of original pulps by an umpire laboratory.
 The implementation of this program varied, but improved with time.
 Statistical reviews of the QA/QC data did not find any serious issues with the analytical data, although some biases and inconsistencies were identified, and the results for the standards showed considerably more scatter than would be expected.
 High variability in the preparation duplicates and core duplicates at Marban, Kierens, and Norlartic is consistent with the presence of a nugget effect.